 Get outdoor fieldwork experience and advanced training in architectural photography in a twilight and nighttime setting on Pennsylvania Ave.

-Here is a sampling of the images you will get on this nighttime safari, led by professional architectural photographer and Washington Photo Safari Director E. David Luria:
+Here is a sample of the images you can get on this nighttime safari, led by professional architectural photographer and Washington Photo Safari Director E. David Luria:

 - Extra memory cards

 - Weather appropriate clothing

 Meet at foot of Pershing Statue in Pershing Park at 15th St. and Pennsylvania Ave, north of parking areas at 1410 Constitution Ave, NW.
 There is some street parking available, nearest METRO is METRO CENTER on Red/Blue/Orange/Silver Lines.

 E. David Luria is founder and director of the Washington Photo Safari, which has trained 39,000 amateur photographers – an average of 5 people every day, 365 days a year, since it was founded in 1999.
 Trained in Paris by a protégé of Henri Cartier-Bresson, Mr. Luria is a member of the American Society of Media Photographers and the Society of Photographic Educators and has had his images of DC appear in over 100 publications, calendars, and postcards and on 30 magazine covers.